About the Program

 The resources provided are offered to assist potential applicants in applying for future COSSUP funding.
 Please refer to the grant's funding opportunity announcement for specific details regarding eligibility, content and formatting requirements, submission instructions, required supporting documentation, and more.

-In the past 3 years, BJA has funded over 300 projects.
+In the past 4 years, BJA has funded over 500 COAP/COSSAP projects.
 The types of activities funded under the grant program, in past solicitations, includes:

-- Connect individuals at risk for overdose and/or survivors of a non-fatal overdose and their families with substance abuse and behavioral health treatment providers or peer recovery support providers trained in addiction support and recovery.
-“Peers” may include, but are not limited to, peer mentors, peer navigators, forensic peers, and family members of those in recovery.
+• Connect individuals at risk for overdose and/or survivors of a non-fatal overdose and their families with substance use disorder and behavioral health treatment providers or peer recovery support providers trained in addiction support and recovery.

-- Provide transitional or recovery housing as part of a comprehensive response strategy.
-No more than 30 percent of total grant funds may be used for this purpose.
+• Provide transitional or recovery housing as part of a comprehensive response strategy.

-- Establish court-based intervention programs or family court programming to prioritize and expedite treatment and recovery services to individuals at high risk for overdose.
-Funding is available under other BJA solicitations to implement or enhance an adult drug court and/or a veteran treatment court.
-As such, implementing or enhancing these court models is not an allowable funding activity under this solicitation.
+• Establish court-based intervention programs or family court programming to prioritize and expedite treatment and recovery services to individuals at high risk for overdose.

-- Develop and implement a comprehensive plan to reduce the risk of overdose death and enhance treatment and recovery service engagement among the pretrial and post-trial populations leaving jails or secure residential treatment facilities.
-This includes implementing medication-assisted treatment and cognitive behavioral treatment within a local or regional jail and supporting the transition to community-based services once released from custody.
-Applicants must demonstrate strong coordination between in-custody and community-based treatment as part of the application.
+• Develop and implement a comprehensive plan to reduce the risk of overdose death and enhance treatment and recovery service engagement among the pretrial and post-trial populations leaving jails or secure residential treatment facilities.

-- Implement an overdose fatality review team (that includes representation from medical examiner or coroner offices) and/or support multidisciplinary intervention models such as New York City’s RxStat Program to bring together stakeholders with different perspectives and different data sets.
+• Implement an overdose fatality review team (that includes representation from medical examiner or coroner offices) and/or support multidisciplinary intervention models to bring together stakeholders with different perspectives and different data sets.

-- Support the timely collection of data and/or data integration with other data sets (such as PDMP records) to provide an understanding of drug trends, support program evaluation, inform clinical decision making, identify at-risk individuals or populations, or support investigations.
-Examples of data sources may include medical examiner and coroner offices, forensic science laboratories, crime scene units (such as data related to the analysis of suspected controlled substances and toxicology analysis), or other novel sources of information such as testing used needles from syringe exchange programs to understand the current local drug supply.
+• Support the timely collection of data and/or data integration with other data sets to provide an understanding of drug trends, support program evaluation, inform clinical decision making, identify at-risk individuals or populations, or support investigations.

-- Implement other comprehensive approaches that align with the objectives of COAP.
+• Implement other comprehensive approaches that align with program objectives.

 Examples of Successful Applications from Past Years